 What is market volatility?

 There’s not always an explanation for volatility.
-Sometimes it can come and go in hours or days.
-Other times it can hang around for weeks or even months.
+Sometimes it can come and go within days, or even hours.
+Other times, it can hang around for weeks or months.

 Why does uncertainty cause market volatility?